 George Dunlap is the District 3 Representative on the Mecklenburg County Commission.
-George serves as a member of the Audit Committee and the Economic Development Committee.
-George previously served as Chairman of the Efficient and Effective Government committee, Health and Human Services, and as a member of the manager’s compensation committee.
-Additionally, he served as the Commission’s representative on the WTVI public Television Board, liaison to the Volunteer Fire Commission and as a member of the Public Safety Committee.
-George was re-elected to the commission for a forth term, after having served almost 14 years as the District 3 representative on the Charlotte-Mecklenburg School Board.
+George currently serves as the Chairman of the Board of County Commissioners and is the first district representative to serve in the role.
+Recently, George was Re-Elected to a second term as the Board’s Chairman.
+George previously served as a member of the Audit Committee and the Economic Development Committee.
+He has served as Chairman of the Efficient and Effective Government committee, Health and Human Services, and as a member of the manager’s compensation committee.
+Additionally, he served as the Commission’s representative on the Council of Government, where he served as Chairman of the Centralina Economic Development Commission for three years.
+He served on the WTVI public Television Board, liaison to the Volunteer Fire Commission and as a member of the Public Safety Committee.
+George currently serves on the Arts and Science Council, Center City Partners Board of Directors, University City Board of Directors, Cardinal Innovations Board of Directors and on the Smart Start Board of Directors.
+George was Re-Elected to the commission for a fifth term, after having served almost 14 years as the District 3 representative on the Charlotte-Mecklenburg School Board.
 As a School Board Member, he served as chairman of the Safety Committee, a member of the Policy Committee, a member of the Finance, Capital and Budgeting Committee and as a member of the Charlotte-Mecklenburg Schools Education Foundation and was the chairman of the Audit committee.
 George is a former DARE Officer with the Charlotte-Mecklenburg Police Department, where he had been employed for 27 years prior to his retirement in June 2005.
 More than 17 of those years have been spent working with children.

 George is a lifelong resident of Mecklenburg County, born and reared in Pineville.
 He attended Charlotte-Mecklenburg Schools and is a 1974 graduate of South Mecklenburg High School.
 After finishing high school, he entered the United States Marine Corps (USMC), where he received meritorious promotions to the rank of PFC and Lance Corporal.
 He obtained the rank of Sergeant by the end of his enlistment in 1976.
 George returned to Charlotte and served as a counselor for the National conference of Christians and Jews, now the National Council of Community and Justice.
 In 1978, he was employed by the Charlotte-Mecklenburg Police Department, where he served until his retirement in June of 2005.